 This season is the time to innovate and create better practices for our families.
-So, I’m here challenge you (and myself) to take advantage of the opportunity you have to innovate and create new, healthy patterns.
-There’s so much that we need to be consider!
+So, I’m here to challenge you (and myself) to take advantage of the opportunity you have to innovate and create new, healthy patterns.
+There’s so much that we need to consider!

 The speed of change is disorienting at times, but if God is making all things new—and we know He is because He says He is—then perhaps this is the moment for a distinct opportunity for your ministry to have new life.
 Perhaps it’s time that your kids and families have new life breathed into them to go deeper with Christ, to be more known by the church, and to know each other more.